-As of 31 December 2013, the Group had approximately 10 employees in Hong Kong.
-Remuneration is reviewed annually.
+As of 31 December 2014, the Group had approximately 10 employees in Hong Kong.
+The remuneration packages of the Group's employees are mainly based on their performance, experience and the prevailing market condition.
 In addition to the basic salaries, the Group also provides staff benefits including discretionary bonus, provident fund and tuition/training subsidies.